Longwood Fund

 Series A in 2008

-Alnara Pharmaceuticals, Inc. specializes in the development and commercialization of novel protein therapeutics aimed at treating metabolic diseases.
-The company employs an innovative approach that emphasizes the design of effective protein therapies capable of being orally delivered directly to the gastrointestinal tract, ensuring they are not absorbed into the bloodstream.
-This unique method positions Alnara to address unmet medical needs in the realm of metabolic disorders through advanced therapeutic solutions.
+Alnara Pharmaceuticals, Inc. specializes in the development of novel protein therapeutics aimed at treating metabolic diseases.
+The company employs an innovative strategy that emphasizes the creation of effective protein therapies designed for oral delivery directly to the gastrointestinal tract, ensuring that these treatments are not absorbed into the bloodstream.
+This unique approach positions Alnara Pharmaceuticals to address specific metabolic conditions with targeted therapeutic solutions.

 IlluminOss